Top tips for surviving the Christmas party season

 Also, plenty of people don't drink alcohol or won't be drinking at the party.
 Everyone's choices and beliefs must be respected.

-So, to ensure things stay considerate and decent, you may want to issue a Christmas party policy that sets some clear boundaries and specifies the company's expectations.
+So, to ensure things stay considerate and decent, we recommend issuing guidelines or a party policy that sets some clear boundaries and specifies the company's expectations.

-You don't have to make it a stock-standard, dry document.
+It doesn't have to be a stock-standard, dry document.
 You can lighten the tone with the wording - staff will be much more likely to actually read and understand it.
 You could insert some clauses like:

-• No matter how in the zone you are on the dance floor, please keep all items of your clothing on.
+• Even if you're really in the zone on the dance floor, please keep all items of clothing on.

-To be clear about what the business expects, issue the party policy at a meeting with staff, so you can speak to people like adults, answer any questions, and enlist the support of everybody to ensure the event goes well and everyone has fun.
+To be clear about what the business expects, issue the party policy at a meeting with staff before the event, so you can speak to people like adults, answer any questions, and enlist the support of everybody to ensure it goes well and everyone has fun.

 Once you have created a policy, be sure to keep it up-to-date each year and remind your team to read it before the event.